MicrosoftDocs/quantum-docs/articles/further-reading-qdk.md

 ### Blogs created by the community

 * [Awesome qsharp](https://github.com/ebraminio/awesome-qsharp/): an open source list of Q# code and resources.
-* [Q# Community](https://github.com/qsharp-community): a GitHub space for community-driven projects and contrib libraries.
+* [Q# Community](https://github.com/qsharp-community): a GitHub space for community-driven projects.

 ### Forums and communities for quantum developers